-If you insist on an in-bed bassinet, however, choose a firm-sided one, so that if you were to roll against it you would not collapse its sides upon your baby.
+There are still in-bed bassinets available, and for some families, they work well.
+Be sure to choose a firm-sided one, so that if you were to roll against it you would not collapse its sides upon your baby.
 The bassinet should be placed between two parents to prevent an accidental fall, and it must be kept out from under any bedcovers at all times.

 Is a vibrating bassinet safe for my baby?